 The leaves are harvested for medicinal uses.
 Leaves are best harvested just before the plant starts to flower.
 Lush leaves can be harvested in small quantities are any time.
 Do not harvest after flowering as the flower stems are tough and prickly and undesirable.
 Leaves can be harvested from the first year provided that the plants have grown sufficiently and are spreading out well however important phytochemicals may not be at very strong levels before the plant is ready to flower which it normal does not in the first year of growth.
 If plants grow slowly wait until the second year to harvest.

 White horehound has been used for centuries to treat coughs, colds and lung infections.
+It helps to thin the mucus secretions and aid their removal by coughing.
 It is an expectorant and tonic and can safely be used in children as well as adults.
 It is often made into a candy or syrup to disguise the bitter flavor but can also be taken as a tea.
 The bitter tonic is used to help stimulate appetite and support stomach functions and can b used to help normalize heart rhythms.
-The root has been used as a remedy for rattlesnake bits.
+The root has been used as a remedy for rattlesnake bites.